junyuan007/COMP_CW_V7/README.md

     - To make code tidier and less disruption while coding

 ### 5. Refactor of method
-    - Remove the the part where animations are created in the main.java file into another class called Create_animations
+    - Example: Remove the the part where animations are created in the main.java file into another class called Create_animations
         - Reduce length of code in main.java
 ![image_links](./image/maintain_5.png)<br><br><br>